 - Student Awards reserves the right to reclaim or adjust the bursary should the student reduce his/her courseload, or if information becomes available which changes the student's eligibility for the bursary.
 Student Awards may audit a student application by asking for additional financial, income tax, or family information at the time of application, during the study period, or at the time of a subsequent application.

 III.
 REVIEW AND APPEAL

-- If a student believes his/her assessment was inequitable or unfair, he/she may submit a letter of appeal to the Manager, Student Awards & Financial Support, either by email or post.
+- If a student believes his/her assessment was inequitable or unfair, he/she may submit a letter of appeal to the Director, Student Awards & Financial Aid, either by email or post.
 Complex appeals may be referred to the Senate Awards & Honours Committee for a final decision.

 - Student and family financial information will not be released without prior written consent of the applicant.
 For donor bursaries, a bursary recipient's name, city, and program of study may be released to the TRU Foundation and the donor.